StevenJL/periodoxical/README.md

 _"Up, and down, and in the end, it's only round and round and round..._" - Pink Floyd, "Us and Them"

-Generate recurring periodoxical date/times, for (but not limited to) calendar and scheduling applications.
-See Usage for more details.
+Generate periodic dates/times based on rules.
+Great for (but not limited to) calendar and scheduling applications.
+See Usage for examples/details.

 ## Installation